 The directions call for a non-reactive saucepan, which is a pan that will not react with the acid in the lemons.
 Do not use an aluminum pan, use stainless steel.
 Using an aluminum pan will produce a metallic taste.

-The curd is chilled immediately to keep bacteria from forming.
-The surface o the curd is covered with plastic wrap to keep a skin from forming on the surface of the lemon curd.
+Chill the curd immediately to keep bacteria from forming.
+Cover the surface of the curd with plastic wrap to keep a skin from forming on the surface of the lemon curd.

-The lemon curd will be good in the refrigerator for up to 1 week and can be frozen up to one year.
+The lemon curd is good in the refrigerator for up to 2 weeks and can be frozen for up to one year.
 If you freeze it, allow it to thaw in the refrigerator about 24 hours before you're ready to use it.

 I hope you try the recipe for this luscious lemon curd.
 If you do make it please leave a comment or tag me on Instagram @bakesbybrownsugar.
 If you're looking for ideas on how to use besides eating it by the spoonful check out my recipe for Meyer Lemon Tart.